 Prepare for your future medical career with a core foundation in basic and clinical science

-With an emphasis on early clinical contact combined with applied science, you will experience expert teaching, equipping you with the building blocks of clinical
+With an emphasis on early clinical contact combined with applied science, you will experience expert teaching, equipping you with the building blocks of clinical practice.

 Learn through innovative use of technology